Chart Color Schemes

 Employment conditions in Daly face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, health care & social assistance has limited presence here with only 8.2% employment compared to the regional average of 18.8%.
-The area appears to offer limited local employment opportunities as indicated by the census working population vs resident population count.
-Between September 2024 and September 2025, Daly's labour force decreased by 1.0%, with employment decreasing by 1.2%, resulting in a rise of 0.2 percentage points in unemployment rate.
-This contrasts with Rest of NT where employment contracted by 1.3% and the labour force fell by 1.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Daly's employment mix suggests local employment should increase by 5.2% over five years and 11.4% over ten years.
+However, health care & social assistance has limited presence, with only 8.2% of employment compared to the regional average of 18.8%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Daly's labour force decreased by 1.0%, with employment decreasing by 1.2%, leading to a rise in unemployment rate by 0.2 percentage points.
+In contrast, Rest of NT saw employment contract by 1.3% and the labour force fall by 1.2%, with only a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Daly's employment mix indicates potential local employment growth of 5.2% over five years and 11.4% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment